2187Nick/schwab-market-depth/README.md

 ![](https://github.com/user-attachments/assets/eaf79313-131c-4cf4-ac24-fd23c6a65cb0)

 ## Add more charts
-Click the "+" to add more charts
+Click the "+" to add more charts.
+Click the red "x" to delete the chart.

+Add as many charts as you want.

+## Auto vs Mode1
+Click "Auto" in the bottom right corner to switch to Manual mode.

+The default "Auto" mode locks the y-axis to +-10% of the last price.

 ## Features